MaxBourdon/mars/README.md

 # MARS: Masked Automatic Ranks Selection in Tensor Decompositions
-This repository contains code for our paper [MARS: Masked Automatic Ranks Selection in Tensor Decompositions](https://arxiv.org/abs/2006.10859), AISTATS 2023.
+This repository contains code for our paper [MARS: Masked Automatic Ranks Selection in Tensor Decompositions](https://arxiv.org/abs/2006.10859).

 The main files are: